Cancer medicines are strong. Although their side effects can be intense, you've got ways to ease them.

 - Eat several small meals a day instead of three large ones.

 - Ease nausea with natural ginger found in sodas, teas, and candies.

-- Be bland.
-Stay away from greasy, fried, salty, sweet, or spicy foods.
+- Stay away from greasy, fried, salty, sweet, or spicy foods.

 - Avoid food with strong smells.
 And stay out of the kitchen while others are cooking.